'You have broken this family': Life imprisonment for man who used machete to kill Auckland church bell-ringer for suspected affair

 Struck several times to the back of the neck, chin, left ear, left shoulder, hand and torso, Liuasi collapsed.

-Vea would later recall Liuasi saying "Fia ola", which is Samoan for "I want to live" or "help" during the attack.
+"As the attack unfolded Mr Liuasi begged for mercy in Samoan, the language you both shared, and you ignored his pleas.

-Liuasi quickly became motionless as blood pooled around his head while Vea watched him die for about two minutes.
+"You rolled him over, you watched him for several minutes.
+Blood pooled around him."

-Vea then fled in Liuasi's car, discarding the machete in a wheelie bin next to the rear door.
+Satisfied he was dead or dying Vea took his car keys and fled in Liuasi's car, discarding the machete in a wheelie bin next to the rear door, he said.

 He travelled to his wife's house and told her he had just murdered Liuasi.